MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/select-work-school-search-experience.md

 If your organization has education and enterprise service plans, you can select a Microsoft Search in Bing experience for your users, either school or work.
 Because this setting will apply to all users, we suggest you select the option that aligns with most people in your organization.

-The search experience you select will be applied to all users in your organization.

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com), go to [Configurations](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/configurations).
 1. Under Microsoft Search in Bing for work or school, select **Change settings**.
 1. In the panel, select a search experience, either School search or Work search.
 It may take up to 72 hours for this change to appear in Bing.